janoside/btc-rpc-explorer/README.md

 I built this tool because I wanted to use it myself.
 Whatever reasons one might have for running a full node (trustlessness, technical curiosity, etc) it's helpful to appreciate the "fullness" of a node.
 With this explorer, one can not only explore the blockchain (in the traditional sense of the term "explorer"), but also explore the capabilities of one's own node.

+A live demo of the tool is available at https://btc-explorer.com

 # Features

 * List of recent blocks